gian99/TRANSACT_AutomationChallenge/README.md

 - BasePage.java (With Basic Methods like waitUntilElementVisible, isElementVisible, elementClick, sendElementText)

-- SalesPage.java (with All the locators defined in the evershop Excercise and some methods to interact with the shopping flow)
+- SalesPage.java (with All the locators defined in the evershop Exercise and some methods to interact with the shopping flow)

 - BaseTest.java (to setup and tearDown the driver using DriverFactory.java class created)